 1 | bool FDesktopPlatformBase::SetEngineIdentifierForProject(const FString &ProjectFileName, const FString &InIdentifier) |

-Thus, if you choose a project using a compiled version engine, you can open the .uproject
+So if you choose a project that uses a compiled engine, you can open the project’s .uproject

 file with a text editor and see that the value of the EngineAssociation